 I’ve had most of my own, deep, “Holy shit!” kind of moments while reading.
-Naturally, I started wanting to be on the giving side of this time- and spaceless exchange of two humans.
+Now, I want to be on the giving side of this time- and spaceless exchange of two humans.

 Once I started, there was no turning back.
-I didn’t know what I was doing and I didn’t figure it all out fast (I still haven’t).
-All I knew was: I have to write more.
+I didn’t know what I was doing and, for the most part, I still don’t.
+But I know this: I have to write more.

 I’ll always write.
 I’m not worried about money.
 I want to help you change.
 So you’ll help change others.
 That’s my selfish, unselfish dream.
 That’s what meaningful work means to me and that’s why I write.